 JAM’s Mentoring Program

 The mentoring program is also a requirement for member in their first or second year of officiating with JAM.

 Unlike other trial judging experiences, the mentoring program allows newer members to discuss the routines as they are being performed.
 Additionally, mentorees will be given the opportunity to view the tabulation room in process and practice kick counting and timing.

 Like other trial judging experiences, the mentoring program is an unpaid opportunity and participants must provide their own officiating materials and bring money for refreshments.

-The mentoring program typically takes place at an elite level invitational early in the season that will give participants a chance to judge both high kick and jazz, in all three Minnesota dance team classes (A, AA, AAA) at the varisty and junior varsity levels.
+The mentoring program typically takes place at a large invitational early in the season that will give participants a chance to judge both high kick and jazz, in all three Minnesota dance team classes (A, AA, AAA) at the varsity and junior varsity levels.